spectrocloud/librarium/docs/docs-content/registries-and-packs/spectro-cli-reference.md

 ## Prerequisites

-- A Legacy Pack Registry server must be avaiable and accessible from the CLI.
+- A Legacy Pack Registry server must be available and accessible from the CLI.
 Refer to the [Add Custom Registries](./adding-a-custom-registry.md) section for more information.

 ## Installation